WE CAUGHT UP WITH

 PHIL GARDNER…

-With a sales career that started in finance and blossomed in business travel, Phil Gardener is an experienced industry veteran with plenty of stories to tell.
+With a sales career that started in finance and blossomed in business travel, Phil Gardner is an experienced industry veteran with plenty of stories to tell.
 Between trips around the country and face-to-face meetings with clients, Phil relishes meeting new people and expanding his knowledge about different companies, cultures, and the business travel world at large.

 In this article, we chat with Phil about his day-to-day responsibilities as a Senior Sales Manager at Gray Dawes, his ultimate career highlights, and a random appearance on a British TV dating show…